vivienk/proofloop/ARCHITECTURE.md

 The investigation graph is preceded by a **Business Context Engine**.
 ProofLoop first reconstructs how the business creates value, earns revenue, operates, and normally behaves.
-This keeps the diagnostic agent from treating an isolated metric, a generic benchmark, or the founder's first interpretation as ground truth.
+This keeps the diagnostic agent from treating an isolated metric, a generic benchmark, or the solopreneur's first interpretation as ground truth.

 ## Product topology